dougbutner/web-4/README.md

 **Decentralized web**.
 Applications, often open-source, exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and autonomy.

  - **Web 4**
 **Democratic web**.
-Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto versatile which gains utility in how it is spent.
+Enabling meaningful layers on top of current socioeconomic systems built on time-limited cryptographic tokens  which gains utility in how it is spent.
 Open source, unfederated biocryptography allows democratic systems to flourish, and takes government identification and corporate oversight out of the picture.
 Intentional degradation of information changes blockchain paradigms and brings meaning to time-based information models.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of **corporate-owned information.**